zulip/zulip/docs/contributing/reporting-bugs.md

   an actual, reproducible bug, anyone can help out by filing a GitHub issue to track it:
-  - In some cases, especially if we're planning to fix the issue right away, the issue description can be a quote from a message with a link to the discussion -- no need to stress over making it perfect.
+  - In some cases, especially if we're planning to fix the issue right away, the GitHub issue description can simply quote and link to a message from the discussion in the development community -- no need to stress over making it perfect.
-  - [Use Zulipbot](../contributing/zulipbot-usage.md) to add the appropriate labels, including “bug” and at least one area label; leave a comment if you don't know what area labels to use.
+  - [Use Zulipbot](../contributing/zulipbot-usage.md) to add the appropriate labels, including “bug” and at least one area label; leave a comment on the issue if you don't know what area labels to use.
   - You can add the “help wanted” label (and claim the issue if you like) if that is appropriate based on the discussion.
-Note that sometimes we won't mark a reproducible bug as “help wanted”, e.g., if we want a core contributor to take it on, if the fix will happen as part of a larger project, etc.
+Note that sometimes we won't mark a reproducible bug as “help wanted” for various reasons.
+For example, we might want a core contributor to take it on, or the fix might be planned as part of a larger project.
   - Don't forget to cross-link between the issue and the discussion.
 - If a bug report in GitHub is not sufficiently clear, Zulip maintainers will often encourage the reporter to discuss it interactively in the development